andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_05_1stLevelAnalysis.rst

 Now that the first functional run has been preprocessed, we can **fit a model** to the data.
 To understanding how model fitting works, we need to review some fundamentals such as the General Linear Model, the BOLD response, and what a time-series is.
 Each of these topics are discussed in the following table of contents.

 After you have reviewed those concepts, you are then ready to run a first-level analysis using FEAT.
-The figure below illustrates how we will be fitting amodel to the data.
+The figure below illustrates how we will be fitting a model to the data.

 .. figure:: 1stLevelAnalysis_Pipeline.png